 JOIN A CSA – CSA stands for Community Supported Agriculture: it’s a farm in which individuals purchase a “crop share” for the growing season, supporting local farmers & supplying their families with organic veggies grown within their own neighborhoods.
 During season, share members either visit the farm weekly and/or pick up their shares at a pre-determined location.
 To learn more about joining a CSA + resources: Why Join A CSA

 DETOX YOUR HOME – Some household cleaners are among the most toxic products in your home.
-Not only do thousands of chemicals from cleaning products wash into streams and rivers, affecting our food chain, but they can also be the cause of many health problems such as respiratory irritation + headaches + cancer + hormone disruption.
-When I ditched harsh chemicals in my household via harsh cleaning products + artificial fragrances, I didn’t realize the sweet + gentle way that using clean, safe products would transform my life.
-I now make homemade disinfectant solutions, cleaners, sprays, smell goods, and even perfumes with ingredients such as baking soda + vinegar + witch hazel + essential oils and you can too.
+Not only do thousands of chemicals from cleaning products wash into streams and rivers, affecting our food chain, but they can also be the cause of many health problems such as respiratory irritation, headaches, cancer, and hormone disruption.
+Before I ditched harsh chemicals in my household via harsh cleaning products + artificial fragrances, I didn’t realize the sweet + gentle way that using clean, safe products would transform my life.
+I now make homemade disinfectant solutions, cleaners, sprays, smell goods, and even perfumes with ingredients such as baking soda + vinegar + witch hazel + essential oils, and you can too.
 To get you started: 8 Recipes For Cleaning With Lavender.
 For more resources, click here.

 SPREAD THE WORD – Please share this blog post with your friends + family & involve them in efforts to care for our earth.

-CONTRIBUTE RESOURCES – In the comments section of this blog post, add any additional information + blog posts + insightful instagram accounts + books + resources that you are privy too.
+CONTRIBUTE RESOURCES – In the comments section of this blog post, add any additional information, blog posts, insightful instagram accounts, books, and resources that you are privy too.

 When we honor the earth, we honor ourselves.